You want search engines to reward your website for its unique content by listing it on their first page of search results.

 Like authority, your link’s source is part of Google’s assessment criteria.
 Make sure that the source of your hyperlink increases or provides value to your website visitors.
 For instance, if you have a website for home improvement, fast food website links will not be relevant and helpful.

 Variety adds significantly improves and enhances your overall link-building efforts.
 Google evaluates your several links’ multiplicity and gauges them to identify if they are from the same or different domains.
 As a general rule of the thumb in link building, the more diverse domains you obtain, the better it is.

 Therefore, it is imperative for you to collect various links from different domains to help you with your link building.

 Numerous white hat link-building tactics help your website secure its place in organic search results.
 High-quality content essentially enables you to generate multiple links and references.
 Positive mentions are indispensable for businesses that sell products/services.

 In September, Google declared changes in how they evaluate and crawl links.
 They added two new attributes and evolved how they treat the “nofollow” attribute.
 Link builders are required to attribute all paid links as either “sponsored” or “nofollow” to avoid penalties.
 So is link building actually dead?

 You see, link building isn’t dead, but many marketers mistakenly think so because it has changed.
-There isn’t room to use quick tactics like posting to web directories, SEO article directories, blog submissions, PR submissions, social bookmarking, and blog baiting.
+There isn’t room to use quick tactics like posting to web directories, SEO article directories, blog post submissions, PR submissions, social bookmarking, and link baiting.